jhsu802701/tutorial-rails-omniauth/02-login.md

     redirect_to root_path
   end
 ```
 * Enter the command "test1".
-Now your tests should pass, but you're not finished yet.
-* Restart the local Rails server and view your app.
-When you try to log in through Facebook, you'll get the error message "The parameter app_id is required."
-When you try to log in through Google, you'll get an error message saying that you made an invalid request.
-Your app needs to the right credentials in order to log in with Facebook or Google.
+Now your tests fail because the from_omniauth method is missing in the user model.

-## Other User Model Updates
+## Adding the from_omniauth Method to the User Model
 * Just before the end of the public section of app/models/user.rb, add the following lines:
 ```
   def self.from_omniauth(auth)